draganjancikin/d-office/UPGRADE.md

 * #106 - Adding file to project dont work
 * #108 - Search for archived project dont work
 * #110 - Order material print error
-* #112 - Create a new Project from AccountingDocument dont work
+* #112 - Create a new Project from AccountingDocument don't work
 * #113 - Print AccountingDocument error
 * #116 - Add same material in order error
-* #118 - Cities and Streets list need to be order by name
+* #118 - Cities and Streets list need to be ordered by name
 * #120 - Export Proforma to Dispatch dont work
 * #122 - Cutting Sheets Calculations in no good